EnclumeMagique/DiscordOBSOverlay/README.md

 Talking icon on OBS when inverse mode is on (Default name: Discord inverse unmute)

+**These can be text, images, media or website, it just needs to be a source in a singular OBS scene**

 ------------------------

 **IF YOU HAVE A STREAMDECK OR ANY PROGRAMABLE BUTTON SYSTEM:**